 - We will make provision for children’s individual dietary needs, such as cultural, religious and medical.
 We will work with parents/carers to provide appropriate foods for all children for snacks and hot meals.

 - Staff members will have attended food hygiene training courses, Level 2 Award in Food Safety in Catering.

 We provide water in a cooler which the children and staff may access at all times of the day, either cooled or at room temperature.
-Milk is delivered each week from a reputable supplier, stored safely in the refrigerator and served to children in clean cups.
+Milk is available each day this is stored safely in the refrigerator and served to children in clean cups.

 At St. Mary’s Nursery we are committed to the promotion of good health in children and will provide snacks which are healthy, nutritious and varied.
 Parents are welcome to bring in fruit or cakes for their children’s birthdays or other celebrations, but we ask that they do not bring in sweets.
 If sweets are brought in they will be distributed to children at the end of nursery session.

 St. Mary’s Nursery are aware of their responsibilities under food hygiene legislation (Food Hygiene Regulations 2006, Health & Safety at Work act 1974), and are registered with the Local Authority Environmental Health Department.

 We will encourage children to take part in a variety of physical activities including using wheeled toys outdoors, using the climbing frame and low balancing beams, taking part in games during our sessions in the school hall or school playing frield and our regular ‘wake up shake up’ routines.